stephanewerner/SPLUS_GalaxyClusterCatalogue/README.md

 5: redshift error
 6: SN

-The S/N was determined by the PZWAV considering the signal of the cluster in comparison with the distribution of galaxies of all the redshift slice.
+The S/N was determined by the PZWAV considering the signal of the cluster in comparison with the distribution of galaxies of the redshift slice.

 # reference